MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 # Using links in documentation
 This article describes how to use hyperlinks from pages hosted at docs.microsoft.com.
 Links are easy to add into markdown with a few varying conventions.
 Links point users to content in the same page, point off into other neighboring pages, or point to external sites and URLs.

-The docs.microsoft.com site backend uses Open Publishing Services (OPS) which implements DocFX Flavored Markdown (DFM).
-DFM is highly compatible with GitHub Flavored Markdown (GFM), and DFM adds additional functionality through Markdown extensions.
+The docs.microsoft.com site backend uses Open Publishing Services (OPS) which supports [CommonMark](https://commonmark.org/) compliant markdown parsed through [Markdig](https://github.com/lunet-io/markdig) and also supports [DocFX Flavored Markdown (DFM)](https://dotnet.github.io/docfx/).
+These markdown flavors are mostly compatible with [GitHub Flavored Markdown (GFM)](https://help.github.com/categories/writing-on-github/), as most docs are stored in GitHub and can be edited there.
+Additional functionality is added through Markdown extensions.

 > [!IMPORTANT]
 > All links must be secure (`https` vs `http`) whenever the target supports it (which the vast majority should).